Thursday, November 21, 2024

 RAM

-As of 2022, almost non-existent on Core i5 laptops and that’s good because this is not enough for anything that uses Windows 10 Home.
+4GB RAM: As of 2024, almost non-existent on Core i5 laptops—which is a good thing, as 4GB isn’t enough to handle anything that runs on Windows 11 Home.

-8GB RAM: Most Core i5 laptops will come with at least this much which is perfect for gaming, photo/video editing and any heavy software like 3D modeling
+8GB RAM: Most Core i5 laptops come with at least 8GB, which is ideal for gaming, photo/video editing, and heavy software like 3D modeling.

 Storage